-Opening hours for the council's Archives and Records service are changing.
+Opening hours for the council's Archives and Records service have changed.

-From 1 March 2019, opening hours will be Tuesday, Wednesday and Thursday from 9am-1pm and 2pm-5pm at Kirkton Service Centre in Livingston.
+Opening hours are now Tuesday, Wednesday and Thursday from 9am-1pm and 2pm-5pm at Kirkton Service Centre in Livingston.

 Access to the Archives is by appointment only and can be requested by email, telephone or letter.